 Training your brain to think about something other than that project at work or the presentation you have to finish isn’t a simple task.

-There are some times where bringing work home is inevitable, but it should not be a regular part of your day.
+There are times where bringing work home is inevitable, but it should not be a regular part of your day.
 But if it’s necessary, this is how you can benefit from it.
-Working late into the night on your own time can easily seem like a productive and responsible thing to do to advance your career.
+Working late into the night on your own time can quickly seem like a productive and responsible thing to do to advance your career.

-However, a consistent or even frequent lack of sleep will eventually make you a poor worker and your performance will soon start to suffer.
+However, a consistent or even frequent lack of sleep will eventually make you a poor worker, and your performance will soon start to suffer.
 Exhaustion catches up with us all.
 As much as you might like to think that you are the exception to the sleeping rule, you aren’t.
 It turns out you need sleep if you want to avoid your performance being noticed for all the wrong reasons.
 You can also try waking up a bit earlier and going through a morning routine.

 Napping Isn’t Lazy, It’s Smart

-You may be among the many Americans who are deprived of sleep, and not only for work related reasons.
+You may be among the many Americans who are deprived of sleep and not only for work-related reasons.
 There are a plethora of things and events that might cause you to lose sleep.
 The unfortunate truth, however, is that being low on sleep is bad for business no matter what the excuse may be.

 There might not be anything that you can do about your sleepless situation, but what you can do is supplement it when you can.
 Work instinctively feels like the worst place to grab a nap.
 As it turns out, sleeping on the job is a good thing that employers should encourage.

-Sure, it might seem strange to schedule a snooze into your work day.
+Sure, it might seem strange to schedule a snooze into your workday.
 All of our experiences tell us that catching some zzz’s during working hours, even if only ever on breaks, is not a good idea.
 Napping is often professionally regarded as being irresponsible.

 According to the CDC, 30% of adults get six or fewer hours of sleep on a consistent basis.
-If you are one of the people who fall into this category, give yourself some shut-eye in the middle of your work day.
+If you are one of the people who fall into this category, give yourself some shut-eye in the middle of your workday.
 This can be just what the doctor ordered to get you focused and back on track.
 A short 40-minute slumber can make you more alert by an average of 34%.
 (According to the National Sleep Foundation)